 The Netherlands has a wide range of accommodations.
 There are usually hotels near train stations, many budget, a few seedy.
 You may inspect a hotel before committing to it.
 There are many hostels in larger cities like Amsterdam.
 Here is a list of the top user-rated hotels in the Netherlands (book hotels direct).

 The Netherlands countryside is largely flat and easy to walk or bike.
 Nature lovers might appreciate a stay in a vacation rental here.
-You might consult HomeAway for an idyllic rental: Netherlands Vacation Rentals.
+You might consult VRBO for an very cute rental like this: Studio near the sea.

 Language in the Netherlands